karlbeecken/rezepte-backend/README.md

 Every possible case that can occur in routing or db handling is tested with [Jest](https://jestjs.io/).

-To run all unit tests, execute `docker exec -it backend_container yarn test`.
+To run all unit tests, execute `docker exec -it backend_container yarn test src`.